 Have You Seen The Light?

-Cayo’s property market is dictated by three main factors: infrastructure, outdoor activities, and tax and residency incentives.
+Cayo real estate and the property market here is dictated by three main factors: infrastructure, outdoor activities, and tax and residency incentives.

 Belize places no restrictions on foreigners buying property and, although the process may be long-winded, local mortgages are available.
 They generally amount from 40% to 70% of the property’s cost but have high interest rates for U.S. standards.